[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 Q.05Which state is best for someone living off investment income?

 Florida and Wyoming are the top picks.
 Florida combines zero income tax, zero capital gains, no estate tax, Save Our Homes cap, and deep wealth-management infrastructure.
 Wyoming has the lowest total burden.
 South Dakota is third for trust integration.
-Avoid Washington if annual realised gains exceed $250K.
+Avoid Washington if annual realised gains exceed the $278K deduction (7%, and 9.9% above $1M).

 Q.06Do I pay state tax on a 1031 exchange?